-At prestige outlets, customers may have access to refreshments, wireless or internet connections in coffee bars or lounges with companies scrambling to clean up their acts (and their images), chasing approval from an ever-more-demanding public.
+At prestige marque dealerships, customers may expect access to refreshments, and wireless or internet connections in coffee bars or lounges.

-The current trend is for a double-height display area with the main frontage in full-height glazing, making a design statement and providing high visibility of new vehicles.
+The current trend is for a double-height display area with the main frontage in full-height glazing.
+This makes a design statement and provides high visibility for new vehicles.

 The building services standard is also high.
 Comfort cooling in customer areas is required to control solar gains in highly glazed areas.
 Showroom lighting – which reinforces brand identity, displays cars in the best light and creates the right mood – is a useful sales tool.

-For most new car dealerships, sustainability is not a major business driver, but delivering buildings that meet manufacturers’ design codes could be a challenge.
-The good news is that sustainable buildings are on the increase and developers are starting to see that sustainable properties may point towards lower energy costs (those pesky bills!) throughout the life of the building, creating lower overheads.
+For most new car dealerships, sustainability is not a major business driver, yet delivering buildings that meet manufacturers’ design codes can be a challenge.
+The good news is that sustainable buildings are becoming more common, and developers are starting to see that sustainable properties may benefit from lower energy costs throughout the life of the building, creating lower overheads.

 Measures taken to mitigate loads, energy use and carbon emissions include:

-- Use of extended eaves, brise-soleil and canopies to reduce solar gain, particularly on the main façade
+- Using extended eaves, brise-soleil and canopies to reduce solar gain, particularly on the main façade

-- Use of rooflights/skylights to provide basic levels of illumination without adding to cooling loads
+- Using rooflights or skylights to provide basic levels of illumination without adding to cooling loads

-- Enhanced insulation for solid cladding and roofs
+- Installing enhanced insulation for solid cladding and roofs

-- Lighting control, i.e. Motion detecting lighting options for private areas such as ablutions and office areas so that when they are not in use; energy is not being consumed unnecessarily
+- Lighting control, i.e. motion detecting lighting options for private areas such as bathrooms and office areas so that when they are not in use, energy is not being consumed unnecessarily

-- Offsetting relatively high carbon emissions in a mechanically cooled showroom across the total floor area of the scheme, which includes areas such as workshops with lower loads
+- Offsetting relatively high carbon emissions in a mechanically cooled showroom across the total floor area of the facility, which includes areas such as workshops with lower loads

-Corporate branding by manufacturers is leading to a trend for standardised fixtures, fittings and equipment specified to meet “corporate identity standards” that turn showrooms into bespoke retail boxes.
-The choice of materials, such as timber flooring in lieu of tiling, is another way for a manufacturer to reinforce its visual image.
+Your OEM's CI requirements have led to a trend for standardised fixtures, fittings and equipment specified to meet “corporate identity standards” that turn showrooms into bespoke retail boxes.
+The choice of materials, such as timber flooring in lieu of tiling, is another way for manufacturers to reinforce their visual image.

-With the value of the stock on display, security is a major concern.
-Showrooms have comprehensive access control, alarms and sophisticated CCTV.
-CCTV is located internally and externally and uses infrared for night-time vision.
-It may feature movement tracking and link back to remote monitoring centres.
+With the value of stock on display, security is obviously a major concern.
+Showrooms should install comprehensive access control, alarms and sophisticated CCTV located both internally and externally and using infrared for night-time vision.
+It may also feature movement tracking and link back to remote monitoring centres.
 Some systems feature loudspeaker systems used by remote monitoring teams to warn intruders that they are on camera.

-Discreet physical security measures such as forecourt bollards, guard railing and perimeter fencing are also necessary to prevent unauthorised vehicle entry and exit, but must not interfere with aesthetics and customer views of vehicles on display.
+Discreet physical security measures such as forecourt bollards, guard railings and perimeter fencing are also necessary to prevent unauthorised vehicle entry and exit; yet they must not interfere with aesthetics and customer views of vehicles on display.

-For most developers of car showrooms, design and build is the preferred procurement route.
+For most car showroom developers, design and build is the preferred procurement route.
 It is ideally suited because the typical showroom is neither large nor complex.
 Employers’ requirements can be issued at a relatively late stage of design, and will incorporate prescriptive designs and specifications for completion by the contractor’s team.

 Development of car showrooms can be undertaken by a number of parties.
 The options available are generally either freehold or sale and leaseback: